vtexdocs/help-center-content/docs/known-issues/en/the-api-to-createupdate-gift-card-providers-is-always-updating-the-current-provider-when-it-has-never-added-a-new-provider-before.md

 ---
-title: The API to create/update gift card providers is always updating the current provider when it has never added a new provider before.
+title: 'The API to create/update gift card providers is always updating the current provider when it has never added a new provider before.'
 id: 4W5sYMJegRRJIGqa4yhvUQ
 status: PUBLISHED
 createdAt: 2023-03-10T19:05:01.536Z